 Distancing from Al-Qaeda and Renouncing ISK

-Along with localizing its ideological narrative, TTP has also started distancing itself from global jihadist groups like al-Qaeda and the Islamic State of Khorasan (ISK).
-While al-Qaeda and TTP’s ties are longstanding and well-documented, ISK branched out of TTP in January 2015.
+Along with localizing its ideological narrative, TTP has also started distancing itself from global jihadist groups like al-Qaeda and the Islamic State Khorasan Province (ISKP).
+While al-Qaeda and TTP’s ties are longstanding and well-documented, ISKP branched out of TTP in January 2015.
 Two factions of TTP from Orakzai and Bajaur tribal districts defected to the Islamic State and pledged allegiance to Abu Bakr al-Baghdadi.

-In July 2020, TTP strongly rebuked ISK, while denouncing any links with the terror following some reports which suggested that, after the US exit from Afghanistan, TTP militants could join ISK.
-TTP termed ISK’s claims to a Caliphate as bogus, since it did not meet the criterion laid out in Islam.
+In July 2020, TTP strongly rebuked ISKP, while denouncing any links with the terror following some reports which suggested that, after the US exit from Afghanistan, TTP militants could join ISKP.
+TTP termed ISKP’s claims to a Caliphate as bogus, since it did not meet the criterion laid out in Islam.